pachyderm/pachyderm/doc/docs/2.2.x/enterprise/auth/enterprise-server/setup.md

 1. Optional: Enable Auth on each cluster.

 ## 1 - Deploy An Enterprise Server

 Deploying and configuring an enterprise server can be done in one of two flavors:

 1. Provide all licensing and authentication configurations as a part of the Helm deployment.
 1. Or, [install a bare-bones version of Pachyderm with Helm](../../../../deploy-manage/deploy/helm-install/), then use `pachctl` commands to set up licensing and authentication.

 ### As Part Of A Regular Pachyderm Helm Deployment
-Update your values.yaml with your enterprise license key and auth configurations ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/local-dev-values.yaml){target=_blank}) or insert our minimal example below to your values.yaml.
+Update your values.yaml with your enterprise license key and auth configurations ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/local-dev-values.yaml){target=_blank}) or check our minimal example below to your values.yaml.

 !!!
 Warning
 		- If a pachyderm cluster will also be installed in the same kubernetes cluster, they should be installed in **different namespaces**: